Dr. Brown thanks patients and staff

 I will voluntarily have my license "revoked" and am invited to reapply in one year.
 Some of the issues that were unjustly and incorrectly stated in the suspension have been corrected in this order.
 Our reply to the record of the suspension hearing, which occurred without my knowledge and without an opportunity to defend myself, was to point out where Dr. Nemeth, essentially the prosecutor, answered many board representative questions inaccurately.
 I cannot help but conclude that those lies were largely responsible for what has happened to me and that the TMB actually has displayed unparalleled remorse (as much as they will allow themselves!).

-The order does claim that I "tested positive for alcohol" on several occasions; this is absolutely not true.
+The order, as reported in the newspaper, states that I "tested positive for alcohol" on several occasions; this is absolutely not true.
 I never had a positive alcohol test.
-The test that is utilized confirms consumption of alcohol ( in my case, wine with dinner) sometime in the 80 hours prior to testing.
+The test that is utilized confirms consumption of alcohol ( in my case, occasional use of wine with dinner) sometime in the 80 hours prior to testing.

 I do regret that my physician colleagues at the hospitals are no longer part of my daily life; I miss those relationships.
 I am baffled that the physicians and staff of Tyler Obstetrics and Gynecology, which I helped to found in 1996, do not respond to any of my communications and gestures of kindness and reconciliation.
-I am certain that they have been instructed to avoid any contact with me for reasons that are really unclear.
-As much as they carry some of the blame for what has ultimately been my fate, I have never had an opportunity to understand their reasons or to offer them forgiveness.
+I have never had an opportunity to understand their reasons or to offer them forgiveness.

 But, my greatest regret is loss of daily contact with patients and my staff.
 You, who have become my friends, have been so kind and supportive.
-During this holiday season, I have had the opportunity to see you at stores and restaurants, where you have offered your love in kind words and hugs.
+I have had the opportunity to see you at stores and restaurants, where you have offered your love in kind words and hugs.
 You have made this so much more bearable, and I thank you.

 William E. Brown, M.D., F.A.C.O.G.